Taiwan Lantern Festival small group tour

 Small group tours Taiwan | Taiwan Lantern festival

-Odyssey offers easy, convenient, and relaxed escorted .across Taiwan and beyond into Asia.
-We explore Taiwan's fairy-tale sculptured natural beauty, its ancient heritage, and world famous city and museum, all with some truly all waiting to be explored on one of Odyssey’s small group
+Odyssey offers easy, convenient, and relaxed escorted small group tours across Taiwan and beyond into Asia.
+We explore Taiwan's fairy-tale sculptured natural beauty, its ancient heritage, and world famous city and museum, all with some truly spectacular scenery along the way.
+This and more is all waiting to be explored on one of Odyssey’s small group tours of Taiwan, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.

 The Taiwan Lantern festival small group tour takes in amazing cultural festivals, temples and shrines.
 You will witness breathtaking natural landscapes, bustling night markets, magnificent cuisine and hospitable people.
 Join us on this unforgettable educational experience.